darlington247/alx-low_level_programming/README.md

-This is a readme about alx-low_level_programming
+This is a readme file in the Hello World directory.
+I am learning C programming... its so cool!